William Cavendish-Bentinck, 3rd Duke of Portland

 Portland was known before 1762 by the courtesy title Marquess of Titchfield.
-He held a title for every degree of British nobility: duke, marquess, earl, viscount, and baron.
+He held a title for every degree of British nobility: duke, marquess, earl (Earl of Portland), viscount (Viscount Woodstock), and baron (Baron Cirencester).
 He was the leader of the Portland Whigs faction, which broke with the Whig leadership of Charles James Fox and joined with William Pitt the Younger in the wake of the French Revolution.

 Early life and education

-Lord Titchfield was the eldest son of William Bentinck, 2nd Duke of Portland and Margaret Cavendish-Harley and inherited many lands from his mother and his maternal grandmother, who was the daughter of John Holles, 1st Duke of Newcastle.
+William Henry, Lord Titchfield, was born on 14 April 1738 at Bulstrode Park in Buckinghamshire.
+He was the eldest son of William Bentinck, 2nd Duke of Portland and "the richest woman in great Britain", Lady Margaret Cavendish-Harley, and inherited many lands from his mother and his maternal grandmother, who was the daughter of John Holles, 1st Duke of Newcastle.
 He was educated at Westminster School and Christ Church, Oxford, where he graduated MA in 1757.

+In December 1757, the nineteen-year-old Lord Titchfield was sent to study under Lord Stormont for a year in Warsaw, accompanied by Stormont's secretary, Benjamin Langlois.
+Stormont was to superintend all expenditures on his equipage, while Langlois was to hire local masters and direct the studies of the teenaged Titchfield.
+The books he directed him to read were ancient history, modern history and general law.

+In 1759, Titchfield travelled with Langlois through Germany to Italy, spent a year in Turin, and then went on to Florence.
+When Stormont was appointed ambassador to Vienna in 1763, Langlois went with him as Secretary of the embassy.

 Marriage and children

-On 8 November 1766, Portland married Lady Dorothy Cavendish, a daughter of William Cavendish, 4th Duke of Devonshire and Charlotte Boyle.
-They were parents of six children:
+On 8 November 1766, Portland married Lady Dorothy Cavendish, only daughter of William Cavendish, 4th Duke of Devonshire and Lady Charlotte Boyle.
+They were parents of nine children, six of whom survived to adulthood: